Determining the AGP version

 It is recommended that you locate the version of the AGP port by reviewing your computer motherboard documentation or the motherboard manufacturer's web page.

-When locating the version of AGP your video card it is important you locate the version and not the transfer rate.
+When locating the version of AGP your video card, make sure you locate the version, not the transfer rate.

 Transfer rates of AGP can be 1x, 2x, 3x, 4x, or 8x.

 Versions of AGP can be 1.0, 2.0, or 4.0.